coderefinery/TTT4HPC_parallel_workflows/content/parallelization/parallelize_using_script.md

 jobs, you also cannot make use of notifications for the whole set of jobs.
 However, it has the advantage that you are more flexible in what kind of variables you want to post to your job.

-For this walkthrough, we will use a custom submission script, but we also give an example of how to do it with a slurm array job [here](array_jobs)
+For this walk-through, we will use a custom submission script, but we also give an example of how to do it with a slurm array job [here](array_jobs)

 ### Update the slurm scripts